 First of is ‘Why Do You Overeat?
 When all you want is to be slim’ by Zoe Harcombe – in brief, terrible.
 But not just terrible, deceptive.
 It has some really good points about how things work, and the diet industry, and what doesn’t work.
 But the writer then devolves into the usual worrying diet advice.
 ‘You can’t eat any x.’
 In this case it’s carbohydrates.
 I should eat fat and protein.
 This isn’t true.
 Looking at the book as a whole as opposed to the diet advice, it’s also not fantastically written in the end.
 It has a very strong beginning, but then repeats itself over and over.
 It also has things like a whole chapter devoted to simply listing all the essential vitamins and minerals, which just feels like filler material.
 I’m assuming the problem would have been, properly edited; the book would have been too short.
 Ah well.

-Next is ‘The Woman Upstairs’ by Claire Messud – in brief, interesting, and then good.
+Next is ‘The Woman Upstairs’ by Claire Messud – again in brief, interesting, and then good.
 It’s one of those strange ‘about someone’s life in general’ type of book that isn’t really about any one thing (other than mostly the main character I suppose) and I’m never sure what genre to put it in.
 The books about art in the background, but mostly it’s about the main characters possibly (probably) unhealthy relationship with a family that moves to where she lives for a year.
 It has a great ‘voice’ throughout the book, in that it’s written from the character’s perspective, who is at times angry, strange, contrary, worrying etc. I do like this style when it’s done well; it gives the character real life.
 I’m not sure how much I was expecting the end revelation, but I liked it, and the book overall.

 Right now I’m reading The Bone Season by Samantha Shannon, and from the first chapter I’ve read I like it so far.
 It’s a science fiction/fantasy mix in genre almost, and so far has reminded me a bit of The Magician’s Guild by Trudi Canavan.
 I think I’ll enjoy it.
 I have a bunch of other books bookmarked and noted down that I still want to read this year as well, so hopefully it’ll go well.
 Until next time.